geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Yeah.
 So might be making up to a new problem if this is fit.
 So sayiltan?
 Sophie like do you want.

 ##### **Chenyu** [[00:13:57](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=837)]
-Maybe not use the到 아니야, Elina. illustration?
+Maybe not use the, Elina. illustration?
 All right.
 I'm just, this is obviously going to be a spoil test.
 Yeah, sure.
 Yeah, sure.
 That's how this should look.
 We also want the diamond shelf here for reference science.
 So, they've probably also been built on comment our growing masculine streak in only

 ##### **Geohot** [[00:14:10](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=850)]
-have виw misery.
+have w misery.
 Oh my god.
 So good Growth Tolerance. dimensions are compact.
 Because we have all the normal dimensions followed by all the reduced dimensions, instead of having a special get contraction with reduce, we could just have basically two get contractions.

 ##### **Geohot** [[00:14:33](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=873)]
 Yeah.